-Some of you may be familiar with the term “shiplap”, but I believe this enduring interior detail deserves far more attention than it currently receives, especially here in the southern hemisphere!
+Some of you may be familiar with the term “shiplap” or VJ cladding/lining, but I believe this enduring interior detail deserves far more attention than it currently receives.
+Shiplap wall panelling is one of my favourite interior architectural details and I use it in almost every project I do.

-For those that are’t familiar, shiplap is essentially milled lengths of timber board with a rebated edge that joins tightly with the next board giving a distinct shadow line effect (either vertically or horizontally), as well as a weather tight seal.
+For those that aren’t familiar, shiplap wall panelling, or just “shiplap”, is essentially milled lengths of timber board with a rebated edge.
+That rebated edge joins tightly with the next board, giving a distinct shadow line effect (either vertically or horizontally), as well as a weather tight seal.
+I’ve spoken about it many times on the blog, both here and here.

-Also referred to as wall “planking”, it has a similar look to traditional tongue and groove lining or beadboard, although shiplap is characterised by a simple square edge which gives it a more modern look.
+Also referred to as “VJ panelling” or “v-groove”, it has a similar look to traditional tongue and groove lining or beadboard, which traditionally has a V joint, or, a rounded profile with two shadow lines instead.
+Although, traditional shiplap is characterised by a simple square edge U-channel, which gives it a slightly more contemporary look.

-What I personally love about shiplap is that it creates subtle interest and texture; the ideal canvas for those who prefer a simplified, restrained and neutral palette.
+What I particularly love about shiplap is that it creates subtle interest and texture; the ideal canvas for those who prefer a simplified and restrained look that still oozes character.
 The vertical shiplap (using v-groove cement fibre sheeting) in our bathrooms creates a much softer look and feel than wall tiles – which can sometimes look and feel a little cold.
+It’s also super interchangeable and flexible as it can be repainted to give it a freshen up, or when you want a different look.
+Something you can’t do with tiles!

-I particularly adore this grey blue bathroom above.
+I particularly adore this grey blue bathroom above by Mi Casa.
 It feels warm and inviting (despite the cooler colour scheme) but also looks smart, elegant and classically modern.
+From micasa.be

 Of course if you’re not ready to do shiplap on every wall, using it as a feature can look quite striking.
 It’s the ideal material to cover over a brick fireplace, as a backsplash in the kitchen (this is where the cement fibre shiplap sheets are brilliant as they’re waterproof!) or as a feature wall in a closet, stairwell or entry foyer.